 Ken frequently writes and lectures for local and national audiences on topics of current legal interest, high profile litigation, and advanced litigation techniques.
 He served on the Board of Editors of the Boston Bar Journal and as a legal commentator for WBZ-TV in Boston.
 Ken’s numerous articles have appeared in publications such as The Boston Globe, The National Law Journal, Litigation (the Journal of the Litigation Section of the American Bar Association), Practical Litigator, the Boston Business Journal, the Boston Bar Journal, and Mass High Tech.
 He is also a contributing author of The Litigation Manual Depositions, published by the American Bar Association.

-Ken currently serves as co-chair of the Corporate Counsel Committee of the American Bar Association’s Litigation Section.
-He is also a member and former co-chair of the ABA Litigation Section’s Business Torts Committee, and a member of the Section’s Intellectual Property Committee, Commercial and Business Litigation Committee, and Trial Practice Committee.
-He is a former member of the Boston Bar Association's Council and Executive Committee, and a former chair of the Boston Bar's Litigation Section and Torts Committee.
+Ken currently serves as a member of the Council of the American Bar Association’s Section of Litigation.
+He is a member and former co-chair of the ABA Section of Litigation Corporate Counsel Committee and Business Torts Committee, and a member of the Section’s Intellectual Property Committee, Commercial and Business Litigation Committee, and Trial Practice Committee.
+He is a former member of the Boston Bar Association's Council and Executive Committee, and a member and former chair of the Boston Bar's Litigation Section and Torts Committee.
 Ken is a former member and chair of the Joint Bar Committee on Judicial Nominations, which reviews, evaluates, and makes recommendations on the qualifications of individuals under consideration for judicial appointments in Massachusetts.
 Ken has served as an advisor in the Harvard Trial Advocacy Program and the Harvard Legal Aid Clinic.

-Ken’s civic involvement includes having served as an officer and board member of the Association of Yale Alumni, and as a trustee of the Meadowbrook School of Weston.
+Ken is a director and First Vice President of the Massachusetts Law Reform Institute, Inc. His other civic involvement includes having served as an officer and board member of the Association of Yale Alumni, and as a trustee and officer of the Meadowbrook School of Weston.
 During law school, Ken was an editor of the Connecticut Law Review.